 Habitat: Found from the surf zone down to a recorded depth of 1,146 feet.
 Typically found on sandy bottoms but sometimes will be found around rocks and algae.
 Common to shallow water areas in bays.
 C-O’s typically feed on sediment dwellers such as polychaete worms and small crustaceans (crabs, shrimps, clams, brittle stars) but they will also gobble up small fish when available.

 Piers: A fairly uncommon catch but occasionally seen at piers, especially those close to deep water.
 Best bets: Balboa Pier, Newport Pier, Redondo Beach Pier, Port Hueneme Pier, and Monterey Wharf #2.

 Boats: Occasionally taken by boaters fishing for sanddabs and other flatfish.

-Bait and Tackle: C-O turbot are small flatfish, which prefer a small hook and live bait.
+Bait and Tackle: C-O sole are small flatfish, which prefer a small hook and live bait.
 Bloodworm, lugworms, and small ghost shrimp are the best baits.
 However, almost any bait may attract a bite including cut anchovy, strips of squid, and pieces of shrimp or clam.
 Hooks should not be larger than size 4.

 Comments: An attractive and good tasting little fish.